GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 All functions apart from the progress bar slider work, so I have stripped the code out relating to the progress slider.
 Fortunately, this does not appear to have broken anything, and improves UX of the audio player by giving a cleaner look without a non-functioning progress slider, or symbols that appeared as the audio player was fetching information about track-length.
 This is not ideal, but is a better compromise than simply using the HTML audio element, particularly from the user’s perspective as they are presented with a simple audio-player that functions as intended.
 I will look again at the audio player once I have learned more about JavaScript to understand more about how it works.

-# User Stories

-As a visitor to Piano Lessons with Greg Kaighin I expect/want/need:

-1. To be able to navigate the website easily and to quickly find the information I am looking for.

-2. To get relevant information about GK the piano teacher.

-3. To get information to help me decide if GK is the right piano teacher for me.

-2. For all information to be presented clearly and logically.

-3. To be able to make contact easily if I decide I want to.

-4. To be able to download sheet music for my piano lessons.

-5. To get information about music exams.

-6. To be able to access the website on my phone, tablet and computer.

-7. To listen to some piano music.

-8. For the website to have a coherent look.

-9. For everything to work.

 # Design Choices